datake/Papers-Of-DistributionalRL/README.md

 ## 2023

 * [An Analysis of Quantile Temporal-Difference Learning](https://arxiv.org/pdf/2301.04462.pdf) (JMLR)
+> This paper gives a comprehensive analysis of quantile TD, with a particular focus on the convergence of sample-based quantile TD by leveraging the stochastic approximation techniques instead of the already existing contraction analysis in the dynamic programming scenario.

 * [Distributional Reinforcement Learning](https://www.distributional-rl.org/) (Book, MIT Press)

 * [The Statistical Benefits of Quantile Temporal-Difference Learning for Value Estimation](https://arxiv.org/pdf/2305.18388.pdf) (ICML 2023)
+> The authors argue that quantile TD is also fundamental akin to the clascial TD, as it can offer better value estimation even without directly do the return distribution learning.
+Specifically, the analysis is mainly in the tabular setting.

 * [Distributional Offline Policy Evaluation with Predictive Error Guarantees](https://arxiv.org/pdf/2302.09456.pdf) (ICML 2023)
+> This paper extends the fitted Q evaluation to its distributional version.
+Under MLE estimation with a probabilistic model, e.g., generative models, some prediction guarantees are provided by considering the TV and Wasserstein distance.
+Note that the prediction guarantee is based on the small in-distribution generalization error and the analysis is not directly related to practical distributional RL algorithms.
+Some underlying connection with categorical distributional RL exists as MLE is equivalent to KL divergence, but the authors did not clearly state that.

 * [Variance Control for Distributional Reinforcement Learning](https://arxiv.org/pdf/2307.16152.pdf) (ICML 2023)